Firewall & Network Device Integration

 Feed URL: FEED_URL

-Type: IP / URL
+Type: IP / Domain

-Update Frequency: 3600 seconds
+Update Frequency: 3600 seconds#!/bin/bash

 # /etc/cron.hourly/vspam-blocklist